top of page

-How domestication and evolution relate to your pet dog and the work the Caring Canine Coach does with them.
+Learn how domestication and evolution relate affect your dog, and the work the Caring Canine Coach does with them.
 In this blog we will be looking at:

 Are wolves and dogs related?